ARTICLES OF ASSOCIATION AND RULES OF THE ANTIQUARIAN BOOKSELLERS ASSOCIATION (INTERNATIONAL)

 Upon request the Secretary will make application on behalf of Members for the payment of accounts of £100 and over which are not less than twelve months overdue.
 A commission of 10 per centum will be charged upon all accounts up to £250 in value, with a further 2.50 per centum upon any amount over £250

 23. Members are governed both by the Memorandum, Articles and Rules, and by the Code of Good Practice.
-A standing sub-committee to be known as the Standards Committee, operating under the disciplinary powers and procedures laid out in Annex A, shall have the duty of receiving, considering, investigating and responding to formal complaints made against Members.
+A standing sub-committee to be known as the Standards Committee, operating under the disciplinary powers and procedures laid out in Appendix A, shall have the duty of receiving, considering, investigating and responding to formal complaints made against Members.
 The Standards Committee shall likewise have the duties of arbitrating in any disputes between Members that are brought to its notice and of investigating any other allegations made against Members of behaviour detrimental to the Objects of the Association.
 The Standards Committee shall have the further duty of monitoring the Memorandum, Articles and Rules, Codes and guidelines of the Association and bringing forward to the Members of Council suggestions for alteration and improvement

 THE OFFICERS: PRESIDENT, VICE-PRESIDENT AND TREASURER